 Tyreek Hill’s speed is frequently a topic of discussion among Chiefs Nation, and according to Next Gen Stats, Hill’s fastest run in his career came on a play where he didn’t even have the ball.

-In a November 2019 game against the Minnesota Vikings, MVP quarterback Patrick Mahomes handed the ball to running back Damien Williams, who broke free for a 91-yard touchdown run.
+In a game during the 2019 NFL season against the Minnesota Vikings, MVP quarterback Patrick Mahomes handed the ball to running back Damien Williams, who broke free for a 91-yard touchdown run.
 The play in and of itself was spectacular, but when reviewing the replay, you can clearly see Hill’s explosive pace as he escorts his running back past the pylons.

 Next Gen Stats recorded that Hill’s top speed on that play was 22.6 MPH, the fastest mark set in his career.